Ala Vaikunthapurramuloo: Plot

-When Ammu reveals her feelings for Bantu, he convinces her to ask Ramachandra to call-off her marriage with Raj.
-Naidu attempts to kill Ramachandra for refusing to sell the shares moments before Ammu and Bantu arrive to call off the marriage.
+Appala Naidu attempts to kill Ramachandra for refusing to sell the shares minutes before Ammu and Bantu arrive to call off the marriage.
 Bantu saves Ramachandra by taking him to the hospital despite several attempts by Naidu's men to stop them.
 There he meets Sulochana, who comes out of her coma and reveals Bantu's true parentage.
-The furious Bantu slaps Valmiki, telling him that he learned the secret about his birth.
-Bantu then manages to enter Ramachandra's house, named "Vaikuntapuram".
-ARK is fond of Bantu for saving Ramachandra.
+She passes away right after that.
+The furious Bantu slaps Valmiki.
+Bantu then manages to enter Ramachandra's house, named "Vaikuntapuram", by blackmailing Ramachandra's doctor.
+ARK takes an instant liking to him.

-Bantu begins to address the issues plaguing the house by patching up Ramachandra's broken relationship with Yasu (which was fragile, as Ramachandra had an affair once with a woman 7 years ago), settling the dispute with Paidathalli, and reforming the corrupt family members, Kashiram and Sitaram.
-Later, ARK names Bantu as enforcer and giving him right to decide shareholders which helps thwart Paidithalli's advances towards the company.
+Bantu addresses the issues plaguing the house by patching up Ramachandra's broken relationship with Yasu (which was fragile, as Ramachandra had an affair once with a woman named Revathi seven years ago), settling the dispute with Paidathalli, and reforming the corrupt family members, Sitaram and Kashiram.

 At a party thrown at their house, Yasu witnesses Bantu and Ammu kissing each other.
 Bantu is ousted out of the house by Valmiki while Ammu's engagement with Raj is cancelled.
-Naidu uses the situation to his advantage by kidnapping and threatening to kill Nandu unless Ramachandra gives away the shares to Paidithalli.
+Naidu uses the situation to his advantage by kidnapping and threatening to kill Nandu unless Ramachandra gives the shares to Paidithalli.
 When Valmiki begs Bantu to save Nandu, he refuses but goes anyway.
 He thrashes the goons, slams Paidathalli, and stabs Naidu.
-Later, Raj saves Naidu, thus ending his enmity with Ramachandra.
+Later, Raj saves Nandu, thus ending his enmity with Ramachandra.
 Bantu and Valmiki arrive at Vaikuntapuram, where ARK slaps Valmiki and reveals that he overheard the conversation between Sulochana and Bantu right before her death.
 Bantu unites with his biological father, Ramachandra but asks him not to reveal the truth to Yasu, fearing she might be disheartened to know that Raj is not her real child.
 Unaware of this, Yasu remarks that Bantu is equal to Raj as he saved Nandu and the family, thereby giving Bantu 50% of its shares.
 Yasu then asks Valmiki to train Raj for five years to be as competent as Bantu and become the CEO of the company.

-After arriving at Valmiki's house, Raj, however, feels that Valmiki, with a nurse's help, should have switched the babies 25 years ago so he could've ended up at Valmiki's house and Bantu at Ramachandra's, much to the dismay of Valmiki.
-Meanwhile, Bantu heads to his new office as the CEO with Ammu in a helicopter, making Valmiki jealous.
+After arriving at Valmiki's house, Raj, feeling comfortable with his new middle class life and Bantu's old travel job, said that Valmiki, with a nurse's help, should have switched the babies 25 years ago so he could've ended up at Valmiki's house and Bantu at Ramachandra's, much to the dismay of Valmiki.
+The story ends with Valmiki watching hopelessly as Bantu leaves in a helicopter with Ammu.